ctnava/rxtechnotes/3_healthcare_coverage.md

 > 📍 **Tech Tip**: Always confirm the BIN/PCN/ID from the most recent insurance card.
 These fields determine where the claim is sent.

+#### 💲 Reimbursement, Pricing, & Billing Models

+Understanding how prescriptions are priced and reimbursed is essential for pharmacy technicians, especially when dealing with insurance billing, patient copays, or third-party rejections.

+##### 🧮 Maximum Allowable Cost (MAC)

+MAC is a cost-containment strategy used by PBMs to set the maximum amount they will reimburse a pharmacy for a generic drug or group of equivalent drugs.
+If a pharmacy’s acquisition cost exceeds the MAC, it may lose money on the transaction unless it charges the patient the difference.

+- MAC applies only to multi-source (generic) drugs.
+- Set by PBMs or insurers, not manufacturers or pharmacies.
+- May vary between PBMs for the same drug.

+> ⚠️ If the pharmacy’s purchase price is higher than the MAC reimbursement, the claim may result in a financial loss unless the pharmacy adjusts the price charged to the patient.

+##### 💵 Usual and Customary (U&C / UCR) Price

+The Usual & Customary or UCR price is the amount a pharmacy would charge a cash-paying customer for a given prescription.
+Insurers compare this price to their negotiated rates.
+Sometimes called the "cash price" or "retail price".

+The insurer will pay the lowest of:

+- The U&C price
+- The PBM's allowed cost
+- The MAC
+- The contracted reimbursement formula

+> 💡 The U&C price must be accurate and current in the pharmacy system.
+If it's incorrectly low, the PBM may reimburse at that amount (even if it’s below cost).

+##### 📄 Universal Claim Form (UCF)

+The Universal Claim Form (UCF) is a standardized paper form used to submit prescription claims to insurance providers when electronic billing is unavailable or rejected.

+- Created by the National Council for Prescription Drug Programs (NCPDP).
+- Used in long-term care, retroactive billing, or when online adjudication fails.
+- Includes all critical data: patient info, drug details, NDC, prescriber ID, pharmacy ID, cost info, etc.

+> 📄 UCFs must be completed accurately and legibly.
+Errors lead to claim rejections or delays.

+##### 🏢 In-House Billing

+In-house billing is when a pharmacy submits claims directly to insurers (usually medical, not pharmacy insurance) without using a PBM.
+This occurs in specialized settings like:

+- Compounding pharmacies
+- Specialty clinics
+- Hospitals dispensing outpatient medications

+In-house billing uses CMS-1500 or UB-04 medical billing forms instead of the UCF or NCPDP format.
+Claims are submitted to medical insurance (e.g., Medicare Part B) for injectables, DME, or physician-administered drugs.
+Requires knowledge of CPT/HCPCS codes and diagnosis codes (ICD-10).

+> ⚠️ Medical insurance adjudication is slower and more documentation-heavy than pharmacy claims.

 ### 🔄 Coordination of Benefits (COB)

 When patients have more than one plan, **COB** determines which is billed first and it: